 Govt recasts IFCI board, nominates 2 directors

-The government has restructured the board of IFCI Ltd by nominating two new directors after acquisition of majority stake in the financial institution.
+The government today restructured the board of IFCI Ltd by nominating two new directors in the wake of its raising stake in the domestic financial institution (DFI) to 55.57 per cent.

-The government has nominated two directors — Anurag Jain, joint secretary, finance ministry, in the department of financial services, and VK Chopra, deputy secretary in the finance ministry.
+The government has nominated two directors – Anurag Jain, Joint Secretary, Ministry of Finance, in the Department of Financial Services and VK Chopra, Deputy Secretary – on the IFCI Ltd board, the company said in a filing to the BSE.